-In December 2005, Avigen, Inc. and Genzyme Corporation ("Genzyme") entered into an Assignment Agreement (the "Genzyme Agreement") in which Genzyme acquired certain gene therapy intellectual property, programs and other related assets from Avigen in exchange for an initial \$12.0 million payment, Avigen could also receive additional development milestone payments, sublicensing fees and royalty payments based on the successful development of products by Genzyme utilizing technologies previously developed by Avigen.
-Avigen was subsequently acquired by the Company in December 2009 along with Avigen's rights and obligations under the Genzyme Agreement.
+In December 2005, Avigen, Inc. and Genzyme Corporation ("Genzyme") entered into an Assignment Agreement (the "Genzyme Agreement") in which Genzyme acquired certain gene therapy intellectual property, programs and other related assets from Avigen, Inc. in exchange for an initial \$12.0 million payment.
+Avigen could also receive additional development milestone payments, sublicensing fees, and royalty payments based on the successful development of products by Genzyme utilizing technologies previously developed by Avigen.
+The Company subsequently acquired Avigen in December 2009 along with Avigen's rights and obligations under the Genzyme Agreement.
 If Genzyme fails to diligently pursue the commercialization or marketing of products using the assigned technology, as specified in the Genzyme Agreement, some of the rights assigned could revert back to the Company at a future date.

-The development milestones outlined in the Genzyme Agreement did not meet the definition of a substantive milestone obligation under authoritative guidance on revenue recognition for milestone payments, as Genzyme is responsible for the development of the product and there is no further substantive service effort required by the Company.
-In March 2021, the Company received notice that a gene therapy product based on AAV (adeno-associated virus) vector technology, which is covered under the Genzyme Agreement, achieved two clinical development milestones, triggering two milestone payments.
-Accordingly, the Company recognized revenue of \$4 million for the nine months ended September 30, 2021.
+The development milestones outlined in the Genzyme Agreement did not meet the definition of a substantive milestone obligation under authoritative guidance on revenue recognition for milestone payments, as Genzyme was responsible for the development of the products and there is no further substantive service effort required by the Company.
+In March 2021, the Company received notice that a gene therapy product based on AAV (adeno-associated virus) vector technology, which was covered under the Genzyme Agreement, achieved two clinical development milestones, triggering two milestone payments.
+Accordingly, the Company recognized revenue of \$4 million during the three months ended March 31, 2021.